nevoland/realue/doc/README.md

 ▸ **useDefer**\<`T`\>(`value`, `duration?`, `options?`): `T`

 Returns a deferred version of the provided `value` by a given delay `duration`.
 If the `duration` is `undefined`, immediately returns the actual value.
+Changes to the `duration` or the delay `options` will cancel the delayed invocation, if any, and call it again with the new parameters.

 #### Type parameters